NaifZaghmout/World-Cup-Winner-2022/README.md

 - I tested that this is page works in different browsers , Chrome , Firefox , Safari
 - I confirmed that this project responsive , looks good and functions on all standard screen sizes using devtools device toolbar
-- T confirmed that the navigation , header , event info  text are readable and easy to understand
+- I confirmed that the navigation , header , event info  text are readable and easy to understand